ikoniqoz/nitrodocs/content/developers/tools/admin-menu.md

 ## Admin Menu Customization

 Your **details.php** file in your module loads on every page load in the admin, so it's a great place to manipulate the menu.
-PyroCMS will look for a function called <samp>admin_menu</samp> and it takes a single parameter by reference, <var>&$menu</var>.
+NitroCMS will look for a function called <samp>admin_menu</samp> and it takes a single parameter by reference, <var>&$menu</var>.
 It's important that you take this variable by reference, otherwise you will not be manipulating the actual menu array.

 Here's a sample <samp>admin_menu</samp> function from the Add-ons module: